-While there is no way to treat this condition, your doctor can talk with you about reducing the adverse effects of alcohol intolerance.
-You may need to avoid:
+While there is no specific alcohol intolerance remedy or way to treat this condition, your doctor can talk with you about reducing the adverse effects of alcohol sensitivity.
+You may need to avoid the following:

 - Alcohol: Avoiding or restricting alcohol consumption is the most straightforward way to avoid the symptoms.
 Consider nonalcoholic substitutions instead.

-- Tobacco use or exposure to secondhand smoke: Smoking may increase levels of acetaldehyde, which may raise cancer risk.
+- Tobacco use or exposure to secondhand smoke: Smoking may increase acetaldehyde levels, raising cancer risk.

-- Alcohol use when taking certain medications: Some drugs may make your symptoms more severe.
+- Alcohol use when taking certain medications: Some drugs may worsen your symptoms.

-- Antacid or antihistamine use to reduce symptoms: These medications mask the symptoms of alcohol intolerance.
-You may end up drinking even more alcohol, since you don’t feel the adverse effects.
+- Antacid or antihistamine use to reduce symptoms: These medications mask the symptoms of alcohol sensitivity.
+You may drink even more alcohol since you don’t feel the adverse effects.
 If you do so, the problem will worsen.

 Alcohol abuse can still develop if someone has alcohol intolerance.
 Some individuals continue to drink through adverse reactions to feel the pleasurable effects of alcohol.

-Heavy drinking and alcohol intolerance may increase the risks of developing specific alcohol-related problems, such as:
+Heavy drinking and alcohol intolerance may increase the risks of developing specific alcohol-related problems, such as the following: